PickaxeMax/Edge-Remover/README.md

 ## 🚀 How to Use

-1. Download the `remove_edge.bat` file from this repository.
+1. Download the `edgeremover.bat` (or .zip) file from this repository.
 2. Right-click on the downloaded file.
 3. Select **Run as administrator** (required to modify system files and registry).
 4. Wait for the success message and press any key to close the window.